Bcdirito/bennie-takehome/README.md

 To run the application you can simply run `npm start`.
 The application will be hosted at `http://localhost:3000/`.

-If you have any questions, please reach out, and I will be happy to answer them/
+If you have any questions, please reach out, and I will be happy to answer them!

 Enjoy!